LanKhuat/james-project/upgrade-instructions.md

 Concerned product: Distributed James

-Previously, we want address fields (From, To, Cc...) to be dynamically matched via ElasticSearch indexing configuration.
+Previously, address fields (From, To, Cc...) were badly tokenized, resulting in a poor search experience.
-However currently this setup has some issues and does not work properly.
+For instance `bob@domain.tld` would match with `alice@domain.tld`.

-In the mean time, exact matching on address field should be prioritized.
-ElasticSearch mapping configuration need to be changed for all the address fields (From, To, Cc, Bcc).
+We redefined the index to have exact matching on the address field and improve the search experience.

+To benefit from these changes, you need to update the ElasticSearch index mapping.
+Procedure is described here: https://github.com/apache/james-project/blob/master/docs/modules/servers/pages/distributed/operate/guide.adoc#on-the-fly-elasticsearch-index-setting-update.

+Here are the changes that need to be applied to the existing mapping:

 - `type` of the field should be changed from `text` to `keyword`.
 - remove the `keep_mail_and_url` search analyzer.
 - Add a `case_insensitive` normalizer for each of the address fields mapping.

+Note that you can ignore this, and keep using the old mapping, but your address search experience will not be optimal.

 Date 07/10/2020